Are you planning to celebrate your birthday in Seattle?

 You can have a party on Lake Union with your friends no matter what the weather in one of the famous Seattle hot tub boats!
 If your birthday is in the summer and it’s too warm to consider getting into a hot tub, you can instead get a free rowboat rental from the Center for Wooden Boats.

 It’s your birthday, so treat yourself!
 Seattle’s University Village is an outdoor shopping plaza with something for everyone.
-Once you’ve found the perfect birthday gift, you can fuel up at Shake Shack, Hello Robin, or one of the many other eateries there.
+Once you’ve found the perfect birthday gift, you can treat yourself to something sweet from Hello Robin.

 If you’re a cat lover, the hardest decision you have to make on your birthday is which Seattle cat cafe to visit: Seattle Meowtropolitan or Neko Cat Cafe.
 Who knows?
 You might even wind up going home with a new best friend.